Karolina-Borkowska/MovingArrow-CSSanimation/README.md

 # MovingArrow-CSSanimation

-Arrow using text shadow and linear-gradient.
+Arrow using text shadow and linear-gradient